taniafatmawati/taniafatmawati/README.md

 ### [Debian Server Setup and Hardening with Nagios Monitoring and Penetration Testing](https://github.com/yourusername/debian-server-setup)
 Jul 2024 - Aug 2024

-In this project, I set up and configured a Debian server, implementing advanced security measures such as SSH key authentication and effective firewall rules.
-I enhanced the server's security by integrating Nagios for real-time performance and security monitoring.
-Following the setup, I conducted penetration testing using Kali Linux tools to simulate cyberattacks, including brute-force attacks with Hydra, DoS attacks with hping3, and Firewall Bypass with Nmap.
+This project involves configuring and securing a Debian server, implementing security measures including SSH key authentication and firewall rule optimization.
+Nagios was integrated to monitor system performance and security in real-time.
+Additionally, penetration testing was conducted using Kali Linux tools, simulating cyberattacks such as brute-force attacks with Hydra, DoS attacks with hping3, and firewall bypass attempts using Nmap.

 [Link to Documentation](https://github.com/taniafatmawati/debian-server-setup-and-hardening)